VolleyIndustries/readme/request-guidelines.md

+##Volley Etiquette

+Volley is a community of developers, designers and entrepreneurs ***helping*** each other build better things.
+As members of Volley, we agree to:

+1. **Be helpful and supportive**

+2. **Ensure our replies are relevant**

+3. **Not solicit business**

+Members who are unable to follow this etiquette run the risk of losing their membership.

 ##How to Post a Great Volley Request

 *Volley is changing the way people give and receive help from each other.
 Through careful analysis of the requests and responses on Volley so far, we've created these guidelines to help you create successful requests.*